 Frank Rich is a Writer at Large at New York magazine, writing on politics and culture.
 He engages in regular dialogues on news of the week for the "Daily Intelligencer" at nymag.com.
 Since 2008, Mr. Rich has also been a creative consultant at HBO, where he helps initiate and develop new programming.
 He has been an Executive Producer of the long-running series Veep, starring Julia Louis-Dreyfus, since its inception in 2011.
 His second HBO series as an Executive Producer, Succession, premiered in 2018.
+In 2020 he will executive produce an HBO limited series about the Watergate scandal, titled The White House Plumbers which will star Woody Harrelson and Justin Theroux.

 Before joining New York, Rich had a distinguished career at the New York Times, where he was an Op-Ed columnist from 1994 to 2011, and the paper’s chief drama critic from 1980 to 1993.
 At the Times, he also was a senior writer for The New York Times Magazine.